yoctoproject/poky/documentation/overview-manual/overview-manual-concepts.rst

 -  :term:`PN`: The name of the recipe used to build the package.
 This variable can have multiple meanings.
-   However, when used in the context of input files, ``PN`` represents the the name of the recipe.
+   However, when used in the context of input files, ``PN`` represents the name of the recipe.

 -  :term:`WORKDIR`: The location
    where the OpenEmbedded build system builds a recipe (i.e. does the